Khendi1/PVS/README.md

     - ```pip install -r requirements.txt```

-5. *OPTIONAL*: configure hardware; plug in MIDI devices and capture devices, adjust MixSource enum in mix.py accordingly.
-See [Hardware Setup](#hardware-setup) for additional details.
+5. *OPTIONAL*: configure hardware; plug in MIDI devices and capture devices, See [Hardware Setup](#hardware-setup) for additional details.

 6. still from the top level, launch the program: